Learning Ecuadorian slang has been one of my biggest challenges in Ecuador. Thankfully I’ve been picking up more and more in Cuenca.

-In Ecuador I’ve started picking up more nuances and while many of these words are not unique to Ecuador, there are some things you should know.
+In Ecuador I’m picking up more nuances and while many of these words are not unique to Ecuador, there are some things you should know.

 So even if you forget to use frutilla, the ladies at the market will know you want strawberries.